UK economy stagnates heading into general election

 It came as official data Tuesday revealed a rise in British unemployment amid elevated earnings growth.

+With the UK experiencing a rainy April, last month’s “lack of growth should come as no surprise”, said Danni Hewson, head of financial analysis at AJ Bell.

+“Builders shunned roof tops and shoppers deserted… (shopping) streets in favour of their warm, dry sofas.”

-Inflation data is due next week along with a regular Bank of England meeting where the BoE is expected to keep its main interest rate at a 16-year high.
+Next week sees the release of official inflation data for May along with a regular Bank of England meeting where the BoE is expected to keep its main interest rate at a 16-year high.

+“Despite the stalling of the recovery in April, the dual drags on economic growth from higher interest rates and higher inflation will continue to fade throughout the year,” Dales said.

+“That will generate a bit of an economic tailwind for the next government.”